GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 {% Aside %}

-Extensions with Mature content will not appear in Chrome Web Store search for users that are *not* logged in.
+Extensions with mature content will not appear in Chrome Web Store search for users that are *not* logged in.
 When logged into an of-age account, search results will contain mature items.

 {% endAside %}